Shrinking rates of horizontal gaps for generic translation surfaces: Verifying Proposition Assumption (4)

 \subsection{Construction and circle averages of logsmooth functions}

 The main goal of this section is to prove Corollary~\ref{cor:AverageUpperBound}, which extends the statements of \cite{Dozier19} (giving averages over intervals) to include so-called logsmooth functions from \cite{Athreya06Thesis} (which gives averages over the full circle) \begin{defn} A \textit{complex} $K$ in $\omega$ is a closed subset of $X$ whose boundary $\bd K$ consists of a union of disjoint (in the interior) saddle connections such that if $\bd K$ contains three saddle connections bounding a triangle, then the interior of that triangle is in $K$.
-Given a complex $K$ the \textit{complexity} of $K$ is the number of saddle connections needed to triangulate $K$.
-For any $\delta > 0$ and $k\in \N$, if $M$ is the complexity of $\omega$,
+Given a complex $K$ the \textit{complexity} of $K$ is the number of saddle connections needed to triangulate $K$ {and $|\bd K|$ is the length of the longest saddle connection in $\bd K$.} For any $\delta > 0$ and $k\in \N$, if $M$ is the complexity of $\omega$,